Bachelor of Entrepreneurship (Honours)

 Assessments are usually designed to help you not only understand new concepts and gain knowledge but to apply it and create outcomes that are relevant and useful for your venture to proceed.
 You will be asked to demonstrate your learning and understanding and show you new skills in practical ways.

-Email us: Got a question about the Bachelor of Entrepreneurship (Honours)?
-Email HonsE@uts.edu.au to contact the course administrator and UTS Business School's Director of Entrepreneurship, Associate Professor Jochen Schweitzer.
+Email us: Want to know more or have a question about the course?
+Email HONSe@uts.edu.au to contact the course administrator to express your interest or arrange to speak to UTS Business School's Director of Entrepreneurship, Associate Professor Jochen Schweitzer.